bburaksseyhan/pipelink.outbox/Pipelink.Outbox/README.md

 ## Support

-If you encounter any issues or have questions, please open an issue on GitHub.
+For support, please open an issue in the GitHub repository.